Daniel-KM/Omeka-S-module-Access/README.md

 Start and end dates of an embargo can be used too, separately or not.

-Furthermore, you can set the right to see a resource at the media level, so the item metadata are visible and the visitors know that a media exist.
+Furthermore, you can set the right to see a resource at the media level, so the item and media metadata are visible and the visitors know that a media exist.
 The file itself (the original one and eventually the large and other derivatives files) is replaced by a fake file, unless a specific right is granted.

 See [below](#usage) for more information on usage.